What are we proposing?

 A primary concern within BHSF, which also began in 2024, is the collaboratively identified $15 million-per-year gap that currently exists between the needs of housing-unstable Broomfield residents and the static or diminishing resources available to local agencies to meet them.

-For various reasons, available federal and state disbursements, philanthropic grants, and agency-specific fundraisers only allow local stakeholders to maintain the current status quo, which allows many struggling residents to fall through the proverbial cracks.
+For various reasons, available federal and state disbursements, philanthropic grants, and agency-specific fundraisers only allow local stakeholders to maintain the current status quo, which means many struggling residents fall through the proverbial cracks.
 Paired with the fact that thousands of Broomfielders are struggling to make ends meet, these realities prompted our Task Force to pursue new, ongoing sources of local funding to help fill the gap.
+Our goal: to raise approximately $10 million per year for critical local non-profit programs, services and staffing that address our most urgent housing-related needs:

 • Rehousing via temporary and transitional housing supports for our most vulnerable residents, including survivors of domestic violence, families who are temporarily displaced, unhoused veterans and other people experiencing homelessness;